BigMurph619/Murphmon/README.md

     -Opponents all have useful, consumable held items.
     -Opponents all have 'Smart' AI (Built into the patch for each game.
     -All Pokemon, items, level up moves, move tutors, and abilities are randomized.
+    -Perish Song is removed
+    -Mythical Pokemon experience is fixed (increased)

 ---